“Not a grape on the property. Lots of nice-looking cattle.”

 While many of the early Joseph Phelps wines were made with grapes from the Home Ranch in St. Helena, Joe also sourced fruit from outside growers.
 But as the winery continued to grow and he traded earlier efforts in Riesling and Chardonnay for Cabernet, Merlot and other red Bordeaux varieties, he began acquiring vineyard land in the Rutherford, Oakville, Stags Leap District, and Oak Knoll District AVAs.
 These vineyards became important sources of Insignia and Phelps’ other red wines.

 For many years Joe was ambivalent about having his offspring work at the winery.
 His four children were encouraged to pursue their own lives and career interests, and they did, although each felt a strong connection to Napa Valley and the family business.
 But as Joe got older, that view began to change.
 When Bill Phelps moved to Napa Valley in 1998, Joe remained involved day-to-day, but over the next decade he gradually relinquished control to the 2nd generation.
-By 2008, Bill was President of the winery and all of Joe’s children occupied places on the winery’s Board of Directors.
+By 2008, Bill was President of the winery and all four of Joe’s children occupied places on the winery’s Board of Directors.

 “My grandfather strategically chose vineyards to purchase over time.
 As you head north, our vineyards zigzag east and west, spanning almost the entire length of the valley.
 Each vineyard purchase added a different piece to the puzzle.
-Today we have eight incredibly unique vineyards in Napa Valley from which we source our fruit.”
+Today we have nine incredibly unique vineyards in Napa Valley from which we source our fruit.”

 – Will Phelps, Joe’s grandson